This document is also available in PDF (180 Kb) [help with PDF files]

 Guidelines and General Information

-1. It is sometimes necessary to detain goods from a client until the requirements of the CBSA or another government department or agency are met.
-For example, goods may be detained when the client does not have sufficient means to pay the duties owing.
+1. It is sometimes necessary to detain goods pursuant to section 101 of the Customs Act until the requirements of the CBSA or an OGD are met.
+For example, goods may be detained when the person does not have sufficient means to pay the duties owing.
 Similarly, goods for which permits are required may be detained until the necessary permits or reports are presented.
-When goods are detained, an official receipt of the CBSA must be issued to the client from whom the goods were received.
-The BSF241, Non-monetary General Receipt, which is the CBSA's official receipt, is now "Protected A" when completed.
+When goods are detained, an official receipt of the CBSA must be issued to the person from whom the goods were received.
+The BSF241, Non-monetary General Receipt, which is the CBSA’s official receipt, is “Protected A” when completed.

-2. In some instances, clients may decline paying the applicable duties on imported goods, particularly alcoholic beverages and tobacco products.
-In such cases, the goods must either be exported immediately, left temporarily in the custody of the CBSA, as a convenience to the traveller or abandoned to the Crown.
-When they are temporarily left in the CBSA's custody or abandoned to the Crown, a Form BSF241 is given to the client.
+2. In some instances, a person may decline paying the applicable duties on imported goods, particularly alcoholic beverages and tobacco products.
+In such cases, the goods may be exported immediately, left temporarily in the custody of the CBSA as a convenience to the person or abandoned to the Crown.
+When goods are temporarily left in the CBSA’s custody or abandoned to the Crown, a Form BSF241 is issued to the person.

-Note: Suspected obscenity and hate propaganda must be detained using Form BSF295, Notice of Detention/Determination.
-For detailed information, refer to Memorandum D9-1-17, Canada Border Services Agency's Determination Procedures for Obscenity and Hate Propaganda.
+Note: Suspected obscenity and hate propaganda must be detained using Form K27/BSF295, Notice of Detention/Determination.
+For detailed information, refer to Memorandum D9-1-17, Canada Border Services Agency’s Determination Procedures for Obscenity and Hate Propaganda.

-3. The field completion instructions for the Form BSF241 are now available directly on the back of the form.
-The reasons for refusal are listed on the back of the book cover and the country codes are listed on the back of the wraparound flap.
+3. The field completion instructions for the Form BSF241 are available directly on the back of the form.

 Note: A control number is provided at the top right corner of the form.
 Each end user should record the number of the form in a log maintained by the CBSA office of issuance.

-4. Clients whose goods are detained should be advised that their goods will only be retained for a maximum period of 70 days from the date of detention (including 40 days of detention and 30 days on the unclaimed list), and that they must obtain the required permits for the release of the goods within this period.
+4. Persons whose goods are detained should be advised that certain goods will only be retained for a maximum period of 70 days from the date they are reported pursuant to the Storage of Goods Regulations (including 40 days of detention and 30 days in the place of safe-keeping), and that they must account for the duties owing and/or obtain the required permits for the release of the goods within this period.
 At the end of this period, the goods are considered to be unclaimed and become forfeit to the Crown.
-Refer to paragraph 9 for further information on currency and monetary instrument reporting procedures.

-7. In cases where the client refuses to sign the section entitled "Abandonment Certificate" on the BSF241, the goods are to be treated as detained and held for the statutory time periods (40 days and 30 days).
+7. In cases where the person refuses to sign the section entitled “Abandonment Certificate” on the BSF241, the goods are to be treated as detained and held for the statutory time periods.
 At the end of this period, the goods are considered to be unclaimed and become forfeit to the Crown.

 8. Copies of the BSF241 are to be distributed as follows:

-- (a) Original (client) copy — to be given to the person from whom the goods were received.
-When the client is unknown, as in the case of goods left in a CBSA area by an unidentified individual, this copy may be discarded.
+- Original (client) copy — to be given to the person from whom the goods were received.
+When the person is unknown, as in the case of goods left in a CBSA area by an unidentified individual, this copy may be discarded.

-- (b) CBSA copy — to be retained with the goods.
+- CBSA copy — to be retained with the goods.

-- (e) Book copy — to remain in the BSF241 book for control purposes.
+- Book copy — to remain in the BSF241 book for control purposes.

 Currency and Monetary Instruments

-9. For further information on currency and monetary instrument reporting procedures, refer to Memorandum D19-14-1, Cross-border Currency and Monetary Instruments Reporting or Part 2, Chapter 2 of the Customs Enforcement Manual.
+9. For further information on currency and monetary instrument reporting and retention procedures, refer to the Proceeds of Crime (Money Laundering) and Terrorist Financing Act and Memorandum D19-14-1, Cross-border Currency and Monetary Instruments Reporting.

 11. For more information, within Canada call the Border Information Service at 1-800-461-9999.
 From outside Canada call 204-983-3500 or 506-636-5064.
 Long distance charges will apply.
 Agents are available Monday to Friday (08:00 – 16:00 local time / except holidays).
 TTY is also available within Canada: 1-866-335-3237.